GHDDI-AILab/Targeting2019-nCoV/docs/preclinical_nlp.md

 **Preclinical In Vitro Studies**

 The following is an updated list of studies publishing in vitro experimental results.
 The studies were complied using several well known preprint and publication databases relating to SARS-CoV-2 and COVID-19.
 The drug names and numerical EC50/IC50 results are found using simple NLP scripts.
-This list should be used as a reference only and is neither 100% accurate nor complete.
+It should be noted that this list is to be used as a reference only, and the drug names and extracted numerical values are neither 100% accurate nor complete.

 **Embed document here**